mysociety/fixmystreet/install/manual-install.md

 #### a.
 Debian / Linux

-If you're using Debian 7 ("wheezy") or a LTS version of Ubuntu, then the packages to install some required dependencies are listed in `conf/packages.debian-wheezy` or `conf/packages.ubuntu-precise` (which also works fine for trusty).
+If you're using Debian or Ubuntu, then the packages to install required dependencies are listed in `conf/packages.generic`.
 To install all of them you can run e.g.:

 {% highlight bash %}
-$ sudo xargs -a conf/packages.debian-wheezy apt-get install
+$ sudo xargs -a conf/packages.generic apt-get install
 {% endhighlight %}

 A similar list of packages should work for other Debian-based distributions.